 3. Suzuki DR650 “Joe Dirt” by Deus Ex Machina

 I remember stumbling upon this Suzuki when browsing.
-At first sight – it was “Just another dirt racer/enduro”… But it kind of grew on me.
-There is something different from the stock version… Not much when You think about it, just a subtle body panel changes and an improved seat… but still makes it look much much better… And whats most important – it’s nothing like all the other customs.
+At first sight – it was “Just another dirt racer/enduro”… But it grew on me.
+There is something different from the stock version… Not much when You think about it, just a subtle body panel changes and an improved seat… but still makes it look much much better… And what’s most important – it’s nothing like all the other customs.
 And then it hits You: “It’s Deus Ex Machina… what else…”.
-I find it worth mentioning on the list – as it’s a totally different approach to customizing this particular Suzuki model.
+I find it worth mentioning on the list – as it’s a different approach to customising this particular Suzuki model.

 2. Suzuki DR650 “Mamba” by Pasquale Motors

 Number two.
 The most classic looking and capable offroader.
 I like the mix of terrain tires with this bling/chrome appeal.
 The tank choice is also quite interesting – a perfect size to balance the frame and the seat.